efoster9/interactive-web/unit-2-intro-to-dom-manipulation-basics/U2LA2.2/U2LA2.2.md

 **Formative:**

-During **mini-lesson:** spot check to ensure students are adding HTML tags to their code, ask quick check-for-understanding questions and ask students to provide code when possible.

-**Activity Code** can be collected and assessed as needed
+**Activity Code Along** and **Writing Activity** can be collected and assessed as needed

 **Wrap Up** reflection questions and shares can serve as formative assessments.

 **Summative:**

-Unit 1, HTML Lab 1 (Upcoming Lab)
+Unit 2, HTML Lab 2 (Upcoming Lab)

-HTML FInal Project (End of Unit Project)
+JavaScript DOM Manipulation Final Project (End of Unit Project)

 ### Do Now/Warm Up (\~10 min)

 For the warmup, students will have an opportunity to play with a screen reader to simulate an experience that a blind person might go through.
 Students will spend a few minutes using a screen reader with a paper (or similar) covering their screen.
 Then, they will uncover their screen and continue using a screen reader for a few more minutes before discussing their observations as a group.

 > NOTE: the screen readers are very yappy.
 It is recommended that you have students use their own headphones and do this warm up independently.
 Alternatively, in pairs you can have one student listen and navigate while the other student peaks at the screen.
-> This can also be done without headphones (the text is displayed at the top of the screen), but will result in a less impactful effect.
+> This can also be done without headphones on mute (the text is displayed at the top of the screen), but will result in a less impactful lesson.

 Have students run up the main webpage of the starter code, and ask them to immediately cover their screen and plug in their headphones.
 Guide them on how to turn the screen reader on and how to navigate by heading and using arrow keys, and ask them to challenge themselves to navigate through the webpage as a blind person would.